Tonye Princewill: Politics

-As if to prove his point, the party he left, played into the hands of his opponents, performed woefully against the PDP in the next election.

 In 2013, he joined the management committee of People's Democratic Movement (PDM), the founding movement behind the People's Democratic Party.
 Princewill has since removed his support of the PDP but PDM remains a movement.
-He currently serves as its Director of Organisation.
+He currently serves as its Vice Chairman Southern Nigeria.

-At the beginning of 2014, after several months of speculation on his political future, Tonye Princewill indicated his interest to succeed Rotimi Amaechi, the current governor of Rivers State.
+At the beginning of 2014, after several months of speculation on his political future, Princewill indicated his interest to succeed Rotimi Amaechi, the governor of Rivers State.

-Then in April 2014, he announced the formation of an Exploratory Committee to explore the viability of his candidacy of running for governor of Rivers State.
-Tonye Princewill was a governorship aspirant candidate for the People's Democratic Party, but in November 2014 announced that he had been disqualified on the instruction of Nyesom Wike, former minister of State for Education and fellow Governorship aspirant on the grounds of "not being a PDP member".
+Then in April 2014, he announced the formation of a committee to explore the viability of his candidacy of running for governor of Rivers State.
+Princewill was a governorship aspirant candidate for the People's Democratic Party, but in November 2014 announced that he had been disqualified on the instruction of Nyesom Wike, former minister of State for Education and fellow Governorship aspirant on the grounds of "not being a PDP member".

-Left with no choice, Princewill parted ways with PDP and in January 2015, he was chosen as the governorship candidate of the Labour Party in Rivers State, on a single-issue manifesto; job-creation.
+Princewill left PDP and in January 2015 was chosen as the governorship candidate of the Labour Party in Rivers State.
 Again, he lost that election in what was described as the most violent election ever as PDP and APC exchanged gunfire.
-The Labour Party remained neutral and it wasn’t until 2017 Princewill opted to join forces with APC to challenge the PDP government.
-He opted however not to contest, but to work for the success of the party.
+In 2017 Princewill joined APC to challenge the PDP government.

-Princewill, now an avid APC member and frontline chieftain, was appointed the Director of Strategic Communication for APC’s Tonye Cole during his 2018 Gubernatorial campaign in Rivers state.
-Unfortunately, the APC was expelled from contesting in the 2019 elections as the courts, allegedly working with the PDP, conspired to disqualify the APC from contesting the election, thereby facilitating an unchallenged path to re-election for the PDP.
-The scandal of the series of judgements that led to this outcome, is now a subject of local, national and international scrutiny.